Sales controlling: definition, tasks & key figures

 Operational sales controlling comprises the daily activities in the sales area and the implementation of sales planning.
 Its task is to ensure the implementation of sales planning and to monitor the achievement of sales targets.

-Operational sales controlling involves monitoring and analyzing sales figures, costs and earnings.
-Here, the actual sales figures are compared with the planned sales figures and deviations are analyzed.
-Based on these analyses, appropriate measures are taken to achieve the sales and earnings targets.
+Operational sales controlling involves monitoring and analyzing sales figures, costs and income.
+The actual sales figures are compared with the planned sales figures and deviations are analyzed.
+Suitable measures are taken on the basis of these analyses in order to achieve the sales and earnings targets.

 In contrast to strategic controlling, which focuses on the long-term orientation of sales, operational sales controlling is mainly concerned with the day-to-day implementation of the sales strategy and monitoring the achievement of sales targets.
-Both areas work closely together to ensure that the company’s sales targets are achieved.
+Both divisions work closely together to ensure that the company's sales targets are achieved.

 Important key figures in sales controlling